schoeberl/cae-lab/lab7/README.md

 During this lab session you will explore [Ripes](https://github.com/mortbopet/Ripes), a graphical 5-stage processor pipeline simulator.

-Ripes is already installed in the Home directory on the Ubuntu VM.
-However, you might want to download the latest version from [here](https://github.com/mortbopet/Ripes/releases).
+Download the latest version of Ripes from [here](https://github.com/mortbopet/Ripes/releases).
-Start Ripes by double clicking the AppImage file.
+Start Ripes by double clicking the AppImage/.exe file.

 ## Exploring Ripes